smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

 ## The following G Codes have been implemented

-### G0  - Coordinated Movement X Y Z E Same as G1
+### G0  - Rapid linear Move
+Same as G1
-### G1  - Coordinated Movement X Y Z E
+### G1  - Linear Move
+#### Usage
+G0 Xnnn Ynnn Znnn Ennn Fnnn Snnn
+G1 Xnnn Ynnn Znnn Ennn Fnnn Snnn
+####Parameters
+Not all parameters need to be used, but at least one has to be used Xnnn The position to move to on the X axis
+Ynnn The position to move to on the Y axis
+Znnn The position to move to on the Z axis
+Ennn The amount to extrude between the starting point and ending point Fnnn The feedrate per minute of the move between the starting point and ending point (if supplied) Snnn Flag to check if an endstop was hit (S1 to check, S0 to ignore, S2 see note, default is S0)1
+#### Examples
+G0 X12               ; move to 12mm on the X axis
+G0 F1500             ; Set the feedrate to 1500mm/minute
+G1 X90.6 Y13.8 E22.4 ; Move to 90.6mm on the X axis and 13.8mm on the Y axis while extruding 22.4mm of material
-G4  - Dwell S<seconds> or P<milliseconds>
+### G4  - Dwell S<seconds> or P<milliseconds>
-G28 - Home all Axis
+### G28 - Home all Axis
-G30 - Single Z-Probe
+### G30 - Single Z-Probe
-G90 - Use Absolute Coordinates
+### G90 - Use Absolute Coordinates
-G91 - Use Relative Coordinates
+### G91 - Use Relative Coordinates
-G92 - Set current position to cordinates given
+### G92 - Set current position to cordinates given

 ## RepRap and Custom M Codes